Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Corrections to the limit theorems

-In addition, we plotted the estimation of the speed for different values of $K$ in the exponential model.
-See the top right pannel of Figure \ref{fig: rateOfCv} in the main text.
+In addition, we plotted the estimation of the speed for different values of $N$ in the noisy exponential $K$-BRW.
+See the left panel of Figure~\ref{fig: rateOfCvSM}.
 We see that the higher order correction terms make the convergence to the theoretical rescaled speed extremely slow.
-This is particularly true in the semi-pushed regime ($\gamma>\gamma_{c}(\mu)$) because of the correction in $\log(\chi \log(N))/\log(N)$.
-A similar pattern is observed in our original model.
-Extending our methods to quantify the error terms (as in the exponential model) remains an important but presumably difficult challenge.
+This is particularly true in the semipulled regime ($\gamma>\gamma_{c}(\mu)$) because of the correction $\log(\chi \log(N))/\log(N)$.
+A similar pattern is observed in our original model (see the left panel of Fig.~\ref{fig: rateOfCv}).
+Extending our methods to quantify the error terms (as in the noisy exponential $K$-BRW) remains an important but presumably difficult challenge.